Place

 Saved

 In November 2019, the property was listed as Historic-Cultural Monument #1198.
-Under new ownership, the property is being rehabilitated for office and commercial uses.
+As of September 2024, an adaptive reuse of the property is being developed by new ownership.

 Overview